Longtime 49er, NFL Hall of Famer Hugh McElhenny dies at 93

-McElhenny was born and raised in Los Angeles before playing football at the University of Washington.
+McElhenny was born and raised in Los Angeles before playing football at the University of Washington, KTLA sister station KRON reports.
 He was drafted during the first round of the 1952 NFL Draft by the 49ers.

 He spent the majority of his 13-year NFL career, from 1952-60, with the 49ers.
 He also played for the Minnesota Vikings (1961-62), New York Giants (1963) and Detroit Lions (1964).
 After football, he served as a color commentator on 49ers radio broadcasts for six years.